P/E RATIO: [FAIL]

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN PRIOR 3 QUARTERS: [PASS]

-If the growth rate of the prior three quarter's earnings, 2445.45%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, 175.00%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
-The growth rate over this period for EDGW is 175.0%, and it would therefore pass this test.
+If the growth rate of the prior three quarter's earnings, -99.63%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 0.00%, (versus the same quarter one year ago) then the stock passes.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [FAIL]